weder96/aws-certification-learning/module-4/README.md

 AWS KMS is integrated with AWS CloudTrail, which gives you the ability to audit who used which keys, on which resources, and when.

 AWS KMS allows developers to easily encrypt data, either through one-click encryption in the AWS Management Console or using the AWS SDK to easily add encryption to application code.

+### **KMS – Customer Master Key (CMK) Types**

+- **Symmetric (AES-256 keys)**
+     - First offering of KMS, single encryption key that is used to Encrypt and Decrypt
+     - AWS services that are integrated with KMS use Symmetric CMKs
+     - Necessary for envelope encryption
+     - You never get access to the Key unencrypted (must call KMS API to use)

+- **Asymmetric (RSA & ECC key pairs)**
+     - Public (Encrypt) and Private Key (Decrypt) pair
+     - Used for Encrypt/Decrypt, or Sign/Verify operations
+     - The public key is downloadable, but you can’t access the Private Key unencrypted
+     - Use case: encryption outside of AWS by users who can’t call the KMS API

+- **Able to fully manage the keys & policies:**
+     - Create
+     - Rotation policies
+     - Disable
+     - Enable

+- **Able to audit key usage (using CloudTrail)**
+- **Three types of Customer Master Keys (CMK):**
+     - AWS Managed Service Default CMK: free
+     - User Keys created in KMS: $1 / month
+     - User Keys imported (must be 256-bit symmetric key): $1 / month

+- **pay for API call to KMS ($0.03 / 10000 calls)**

 **Cheat Sheets**